r-carroll/crosspointe-small-group/content/posts/2024/summer/week-6.md

 6. Scripture explains that righteousness is a gift for all people.
 How does this help us understand God's heart for the lost?

 ## Next Steps
-It’s important that we continually recognize the grace and mercy God has shown us.
-Instead of buying into the false notion that we are basically good people, consider the truth that God has saved you through faith in the person and work of His Son and focus on putting aside all boasting so that you may only exalt God in and through your life.

-What reading goals do we want to set?

-## Next Steps
 Continue working on the prayer challenge!
 We are roughly 3 hours behind this week, but there's still time to catch up!
 We have a weekly goal of ~9 hours.

 ## Prayer Focus